sunainapati/sunainapati.github.io/_posts/2025-04-05-Introduction-to-Coding-theory.md

 In other words, to move from one valid codeword to another through corruption, at least $2t + 1$ symbol changes are necessary.
 So if only $t$ symbols are corrupted, the received word is guaranteed to be closer (in Hamming distance) to the original codeword than to any other.

-However, in practice, it may not be efficient to check \emph{all} codewords within distance $t$ of $y$ to perform decoding.
+However, in practice, it may not be efficient to check all codewords within distance $t$ of $y$ to perform decoding.
 In fact, even determining whether a given string is a codeword may itself be computationally difficult.

 This highlights two crucial properties we want from our codes in addition to large minimum distance:
 - **Efficient codeword detection**: There should be an efficient way to verify whether a given string is a valid codeword.
 - **Efficient decoding**: Given a corrupted word (close to some codeword), we should be able to efficiently recover the original codeword.

-## Example: Repetition Code
+# Example: Repetition Code

 Let us consider a simple code over the binary alphabet $\Sigma = \{0,1\}$.
 Define the \emph{repetition code} of length $n = 3$ as:
 \[